denniskontoulis123/D-Kontoulis-WEB601Assignments-FavGames/README.md

 2024-01-27
 14:30PM EST

-coded all this stuff but it only displays the title and not the actual list; attempting to resolve now. think i need to import something else.
+coded all this stuff out but it only displays the title and not the actual list; attempting to resolve now. think i need to import something else.
+14:48PM EST

+i was right; just had to import CommonModule new line of code was; import { CommonModule } from '@angular/common';
+everything works now!
 14:48PM EST